sourceallies/event-source-blog/blog/implementation.md

 ##Cross-domain Listener

-While working on the project, team realized in the normal organization the shipment logistic and accounting logistic would be handled by different department.
-To resolve this issue, system needs to introduce an command to another department for the further process.
-To avoid double billing a customer cross-domain listener is added to system.
+While working on the project, team realized in a normal organization the shipment logistic and accounting would be handled by different departments.
+To resolve this issue, system needs to introduce a command to another department for the further process.
+To avoid double billing a customer, a cross-domain listener is added to system.

 For real life implementation, cross domain listener can be added on either side of the system: account or shipment.